 7. If I Decide To Do This How Soon Can I Start and What Tools Do It Need?

-You can start 2 days after we meet in person to give you time to seriously think about it before you start.
+You can start 2 days or less after we meet In Person or by Text Messages to give you time to seriously think about it before you start.
 You will need a car or truck; mobile phone; email address and access to a computer with a reliable Internet Connection.
 You will be working as an Independent Associate.
 We will issue you a 1099-MISC Form.
 Since your 1099-MISC income is not subject to employment-tax withholding, you are required to pay these taxes yourself.

 8. Why Is This A Good Deal For Sale By Properties Owners?